Star-Scream-Alpha/PythonProjects/README.md

 # PythonProjects
-Difeerent regression models after pre proceesing the dataset to see which model yields the most accurate predictions
+Diffrent regression models after pre proceesing the dataset to see which model yields the most accurate predictions